Shqug/Bonified/Readme.md

 Bone armor is simply normal armor similar in defense to bronze armor.
 The 3d_armor mod is required for bone armor to be available.
 If '3D Armor Gloves Redo' is installed, gauntlets will also be available.

-Bone equipment can be recycled into bonemeal (unless this feature is disabled by the user) with the amount of bonemeal returned varying based on the remaining durability of the item.
+Bone equipment can be recycled into bone meal (unless this feature is disabled by the user) with the amount of bone meal returned varying based on the remaining durability of the item.

 ## Fossils
 Ancient Fossils can be obtained from fossil ore, which spawns in stone and permafrost.
 Fossil ores also drop bones.

 Fossil tools are crafted with ancient fossils and use bones instead of sticks, and are equivalent to mese tools but with more durability.
-Fossil armor sits between steel and diamond, and is made with Ancient Fossils and bronze ingots.
+Fossil armor sits between steel and diamond (i.e. fills the gap where mese armor would go), and is made with Ancient Fossils and bronze ingots.

 Ancient Fossils can also be made into fossil meal, which is similar to bone meal and fertilizer and has the highest effect of the three.

 ## Dungeon Loot

-Various items from Bonified can be found in loot chests in dungeons, including bones, bonemeal, fossils, and tools and armor.
+Various items from Bonified can be found in loot chests in dungeons, including bones, bone meal, fossils, and tools and armor.
+Icy dungeons have a higher chance of generating certain items.

 ## Decorative Nodes